hcilab-um/GitAndGitHub/Guideline.md

 * Refer to GitAndGitHub_UserDocument.docx for Git and GitHub jargons, command reference, installation and configuration best practices.
 * Install the latest version of Git (current 2.26.2 as of 20th April) for consistent behaviour of commands
 * Follow coding guidelines for a cleaner code.
-E.g. consistent notations (like Camel or Hungarian notation), no whitespaces in documents, no static analysis issues, no memory leaks, remove unnecessary comments etc.
+E.g. consistent notations (like Camel or Hungarian notation), no whitespaces in documents (refer guide), no static analysis issues, no memory leaks, remove unnecessary comments etc.
 * Use master branch for stable code.
 * Feature development/bug fixing should be done on a separate (topic/feature) branch when working in a team and not directly on master branch
 * The source of this feature branch should be merged with master branch.